cerbrec/graphbook/PyGraphbook/readme.md

 ## Description

-This is a collection of utility methods for working with Graphbook graphs.
-WIP.
+Graphbook represents graphs as JSON objects.
+This module provides a way to validate and work with Graphbook graphs outside the client.

+[Work in Progress]

 ## Setup